ahmedd-mahmoudd/blockchain-voting-python/README.md

 This repo is a fork of the excellent blockchain tutorial by @adilmoujahid.
 The code is modified a bit to implement a crude blockchain based voting system.
 All "votes" are simply transactions of value 1 from the sender to one of two options.
 The changes from @adilmoujahid's version are:

 * Combine the wallet generation and transaction page into one
+* Voter shouldn't be able to see other votes.
+Hence the "View transactions" route and the main nav are removed.
 * Replace "value" option in the transaction form with a hidden field with ```value="1"```
 * Remove value column from blockchain frontend.
 Add voting tally